aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

 }
 ```

-## Add a timestamp to a digital signature
+## Add timestamp to digital signature

 Aspose.PDF for .NET supports to digitally sign the PDF with a timestamp server or Web service.